mouseless/mouseless.codes/services.md

 be dealt with externally so that you keep your focus on your core business concerns.

+## Custom Software Development

+We help you advance.

+We recommend our clients to develop only what is crucial for their core product vision and leverage ready-to-use software for the rest of their needs.
+Although this is feasible for start-ups or early-stage products of established companies, there is a turning point that you start to require a custom development even for complementary needs such as notification services, integration systems etc.

+This is where we kick in.
+We offer our services for you to keep your focus on your core business concerns without any compromise in your custom requirements.
+We are a self-managing software engineering team who takes care of its own technical-debts out of the box.

 ## Re-engineering

+We keep you focused.

 If your organization uses a custom software developed specifically to support your core operations, this software is likely to become legacy and lack the